cloudnative-pg/cloudnative-pg/docs/src/replication.md

 [quorum-based and priority-based synchronous replication for PostgreSQL](https://www.postgresql.org/docs/current/warm-standby.html#SYNCHRONOUS-REPLICATION).

 !!!
 Warning
-    By default, synchronous replication will pause write operations if the necessary number of standby nodes for WAL replication during transaction commits is unavailable.
-This behavior ensures data durability and aligns with the expectations of PostgreSQL DBAs.
-However, if your priority is self-healing over strict data durability, you can adjust this setting.
+    By default, synchronous replication pauses write operations if the required number of standby nodes for WAL replication during transaction commits is unavailable.
+This behavior prioritizes data durability and aligns with PostgreSQL DBA best practices.
+However, if self-healing is a higher priority than strict data durability in your setup, this setting can be adjusted.
+For details on managing this behavior, refer to the [Data Durability and Synchronous Replication](##data-durability-and-synchronous-replication) section.

-    Refer to the ["Data Durability"](#data-durability) section for guidance on how to manage this behavior.
+Direct configuration of the `synchronous_standby_names` option is not permitted.
+However, CloudNativePG automatically populates this option with the names of local pods, while also allowing customization to extend synchronous replication beyond the `Cluster` resource.

-While direct configuration of the `synchronous_standby_names` option is prohibited, CloudNativePG allows you to customize its content and extend synchronous replication beyond the `Cluster` resource through the [`.spec.postgresql.synchronous` stanza](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-SynchronousReplicaConfiguration).
+This can be achieved through the [`.spec.postgresql.synchronous` stanza](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-SynchronousReplicaConfiguration).

 Synchronous replication is disabled by default (the `synchronous` stanza is not